FCNC, CP violation and implications for some rare decays in an SU(4)_L X U(1)_X extension of the standard model: Theoretical expressions for Rare Decay Amplitudes

 \section{Theoretical expressions for Rare Decay Amplitudes}

-In the next Section, using the observables related to meson mixing, the bounds on the parameter space associated to the down quark mixing parameters will be established.
+In the next Section, using the observables related to meson mixing, the bounds on the parameter space associated to the relevant entries of the down quark mixing matrix will be established.
 Our next task will be to study the implications of these bounds on several rare decay amplitudes following a similar approach as in Ref.~\cite{Promberger:2007py}.
 The decays we will study are the theoretically very clean rare decays $K^+ \to \pi^+ \nu \bar \nu$, $K_L \to \pi^0 \nu \bar \nu$, and the clean rare decays $B_{d/s} \to \mu^+ \mu^-$, $K_L \to \pi^0 l^+ l^-$ ($l=e,\, \mu$).
-Another well known rare process in the quark sector that deserves attention is the radiative decay $b \to s\gamma$.
-This decay remains a loop process in the 3-4-1 extension and receives contributions both from the new charged and neutral gauge bosons and from the new scalar fields.
-As it is clear from the scalar structure in Eq.~(\ref{vev}), and as it is done in the 3-3-1 extension, the scalar contributions can be accounted for by an effective two-Higgs-doublet model.
-This, however, requires the identification of the physical scalar fields and their couplings and, therefore, the diagonalization of the full scalar sector.
-Since the four Higgs 4-plets in Eq.~(\ref{vev}) contain a total of 32 degrees of freedom and in spite of the simplifications that can be introduced by the $Z_2$ discrete symmetry in Eq.~(\ref{Zcharge}), the diagonalization of the scalar sector is not a simple task in the context of the 3-4-1 extension and it is beyond the scope of the present work.
-We then will only focus on FCNC processes that receive contributions from tree-level $Z_3$ exchange.

 As it is known, the rare decays we are interested in are governed both by electroweak- and photon-penguins and by leptonic box diagram contributions.
-In the SM these contributions are described, in the leading order (LO), by the corresponding Inami-Lim functions $C_0(x_t)$, $D_0(x_t)$ and $B_0(x_t)$ which, in the expressions for the decay amplitudes, always appear in the gauge invariant combinations: $X_0(x_t) = C_0(x_t)-4B_0(x_t)$, $Y_0(x_t) = C_0(x_t)-B_0(x_t)$, $Z_0(x_t) = C_0(x_t)+(1/4)D_0(x_t)$ \cite{Buchalla:1990qz}.
-In the next-to-leading order (NLO) these combinations will be written as $X(x_t)$, $Y(x_t)$ and $Z(x_t)$.
+In the SM these contributions are described, in the LO, by the corresponding Inami-Lim functions $C_0(x_t)$, $D_0(x_t)$ and $B_0(x_t)$ which, in the expressions for the decay amplitudes, always appear in the gauge invariant combinations: $X_0(x_t) = C_0(x_t)-4B_0(x_t)$, $Y_0(x_t) = C_0(x_t)-B_0(x_t)$, $Z_0(x_t) = C_0(x_t)+(1/4)D_0(x_t)$ \cite{Buchalla:1990qz}.
+In the NLO these combinations will be written as $X(x_t)$, $Y(x_t)$ and $Z(x_t)$.
 Since the $Z_3$ contribution to the effective Hamiltonians for the rare decays we are considering have the same operator structure than the ones in the SM, that is they have a $(V-A)(V-A)$ form, its effects on the various decays can be encoded by appropriate redefinitions of the $X(x_t)$, $Y(x_t)$ and $Z(x_t)$ functions in the form

 As we will see, in the 3-4-1 extension the redefined functions are in general complex.
 We will write them as they appear in Ref.~\cite{Buchalla:1995vs} so that the modifications lead to the correct results in the 3-4-1 extension including the corresponding imaginary part.
 For the decays $K_L \to \pi^0 l^+ l^-$, in which there is also a right-handed contribution, the $Z_3$ effects will be absorbed into the matching conditions of the Wilson coefficients.